dagu-org/dagu/docs/source/config.rst

 - ``DAGU_NAVBAR_COLOR`` (``""``): The color to use for the navigation bar.
 E.g., ``red`` or ``#ff0000``.
 - ``DAGU_NAVBAR_TITLE`` (``Dagu``): The title to display in the navigation bar.
 E.g., ``Dagu - PROD`` or ``Dagu - DEV``
 - ``DAGU_WORK_DIR``: The working directory for DAGs.
 If not set, the default value is DAG location.
 Also you can set the working directory for each DAG steps in the DAG configuration file.
 For more information, see :ref:`specifying working dir`.
+- ``DAGU_WORK_DIR``: The working directory for DAGs.
+If not set, the default value is DAG location.
+Also you can set the working directory for each DAG steps in the DAG configuration file.
+For more information, see :ref:`specifying working dir`.
+- ``DAGU_CERT_FILE``: The path to the SSL certificate file.
+- ``DAGU_KEY_FILE`` : The path to the SSL key file.

 Note: If ``DAGU_HOME`` environment variable is not set, the default value is ``$HOME/.dagu``.